Here, we present SuperPred, which is a prediction webserver for ATC code and target predicition of compounds.

 Predicting ATC codes or targets of small molecules and thus gaining information about the compounds offers assistance in the drug development process.

-The webserver's ATC predicition as well as target prediction is based on a machine learning model, using logistic regression and ECFP4 fingerprints.
+The webserver's ATC predicition as well as target prediction is based on a machine learning model, using logistic regression and Morgan fingerprints of length 2048.

 The drug classification for a compound can be performed at the Drug Classification site.
 Target prediction for an input compound can be executed at the Target-Prediction site.